-This documentary doesn’t only show the beauty of travelling, but also the negative impact of mass tourism.
+This documentary doesn’t only show the beauty of traveling, but also the negative impact of mass tourism.
 You get to see stunning footage from Bolivia, Mali, Bhutan, and Thailand.
-On the other side it shows the dramatic impact of this industry, the complex relationships between travelers and locals and gives examples of sustainable alternatives.
+On the other side, it shows the dramatic impact of this industry, and the complex relationships between travelers and locals and gives examples of sustainable alternatives.

 Of course, these are just a few of the best travel movies out there.
-I don’t think I need to mention movies like Indiana Jones, Crocodile Dundee, Lord of the Rings, James Bond or even Jason Bourne.
-They all make you want to become a spy, to be super rich or a snake wrestler or they simply leave us speechless with a great cinematography.
+I don’t think I need to mention movies like Indiana Jones, Crocodile Dundee, Lord of the Rings, James Bond, or even Jason Bourne.
+They all make you want to become a spy, to be super rich, or a snake wrestler or they simply leave us speechless with great cinematography.

 Grab Some Popcorn!

-There are countless of movies out there which attempt to show you great scenes from far away countries and trigger your longing to travel.
+There are countless movies out there that attempt to show you great scenes from faraway countries and trigger your longing to travel.
 But the last 30 movies are definitely some of the best travel movies you can watch.
 I hope I could give you inspiration so the next time you have a few spare hours, you know what to do and how to satisfy your desire for adventure.

 For the very unlikely case, you still need some more motivation, head over to the 50+ most inspiring travel and digital nomad quotes out there.

-How many movies of this list have you seen?
-Or maybe you have another great travel movie which is well worth watching?
+How many movies on this list have you seen?
+Or maybe you have another great travel movie that is well worth watching?
 Let me know in the comment section below!